-Native people of the Americas have impacted the world in countless ways through their scientific discoveries and inventions.
-From foods to feats of engineering, students will discover the remarkable contributions that Indigenous people have given to the world.
-Through museum objects, museum educators will highlight two to three inventions from the Western Hemisphere.
+From foods to feats of engineering, Native people of the Americas have impacted the world in countless ways through their scientific discoveries and innovations.
+Students will discover two to three of these remarkable contributions.

-- Learn about two to three significant Indigenous inventions from the Western Hemisphere.
+- Learn about two to three Indigenous inventions.

 3: People, Places, and Environments